On this page

 Yes.

 These meetings are voluntary.
-If you do not wish to take part, or change your mind, let the Social Worker – Truancy or the independent coordinator know.
-The Social Worker – Truancy will still work with you to support your child to go to school.
-If their attendance does not improve they will look at other options that are available.
+If you do not wish to take part, or change your mind, let the social worker or the independent coordinator know.
+The social worker or Aboriginal services engagement officer may still work with you in other ways to support your child to go to school.
+If their attendance does not improve, they will look at other options that are available.
 You must remember that it is your legal responsibility to make sure your child attends school.

 Who attends the meeting